KIMA2664/Encryptor-decrpytor/README.md

 # Public key generator
-The file uses a private key to produce a public key using the principle of RSA encryption It takes in d, p, and q like in RSA encryption and returns e
+The file uses a private key to produce a public key using the principle of RSA encryption.
+It takes in d, p, and q like in RSA encryption and returns e

 # Encryptor